icons

 Types of Farm Houses

 Farmhouse, as profoundly different as it is, is not a single style.
 There are various kinds.
 While the majority of the primary farmhouse features remain the same, the specifics of each piece and the motivations behind them fluctuate slightly.
-While there are no hard and fast rules or precise definitions for each category, the following are their most frequent qualities.
+While there are no hard-and-fast rules or precise definitions for each category, the following are its most common qualities.

 1. Farmhouse in Scandinavia

-The Scandinavian farmhouse is well-organised, with a “place-for-everything-and-everything-in-its-place” mentality for change of land use.
-Minimalism is evident in the overall shape and colour palette of the house along with very little embellishment.
-Each interior decoration piece seems to be in complete balance with the other.
+The Scandinavian farmhouse is well-organised, with a "place-for-everything-and-everything-in-its-place" mentality for change of land use.
+Minimalism is evident in the house's overall shape and colour palette, with minimal embellishment.
+Each interior decoration piece is in complete balance with the other.
 In addition, there is a concentration on organic minimalism in shape and colour palette, with little embellishment or decoration.
-The beauty of these rooms is defined by the harmony and balance of proportions of the interior pieces, each of which complements the others.
+The beauty of these rooms is defined by the harmony and balance of the proportions of the interior pieces, each of which complements the others.

 Characteristics in Common: